Not waking up when your alarm goes off usually means you need extra or better sleep.

 Are you a regular sleepwalker?
 Do you have reason to believe you have started to sleepwalk?
 If not, it’s unlikely that you were truly unconscious when you turned off your alarm.

-Instead, it is far more likely that the alarm succeeded in temporarily waking you from a deep sleep.
-You then turned it off before essentially rolling back over.
+Instead, it’s more likely that the alarm succeeded in temporarily waking you from a deep sleep, and you turned it off before returning to your slumber.

-This is good news because it can be combated far more easily than something like sleepwalking.
-In fact, it’s common to wake up in the middle of the night, though most people don’t remember.
+This is good news because it can be combated far more easily than sleepwalking.
+It’s common to wake up in the middle of the night, though most people don’t remember.